fdescollonges/wwsNodes/README.md

+# This package has been DEPRECATED in favour of the node-red-contrib-wws package
+---
+---
+---

-# wwsNodes : Watson Work Services Nodes for NodeRed
+## wwsNodes : Watson Work Services Nodes for NodeRed

 Set of useful nodes for Watson Work Services for Node-RED